tourhunter-com/help-tourhunter-com/_articles-en/how_to_cancel_a_booking.md

 ## **Step 6**

-You can use this step not only for a Supplier (owner and his employee) but also for an Agent (owner and his employee) if they have an access for editing a Supplier's bookings.
+User of a Supplier company (owner or his employee) and also user of an Agent company (owner or his employee who have an access for editing a Supplier's bookings) may cancell a booking.

-You can also cancel a booking by choosing a "Set Status" menu item in the elipsis menu for a booking card.
+A booking may be cancelled by choosing a "Set Status" menu item in the elipsis menu for a booking card.

 ![How_to_cancel_a_booking5](/assets/images/how_to_cancel_a_booking5.png)

-And then set "Canceled" status for a booking and click "Save" button.
+And then selecting "Canceled" status for a booking and clicking on "Save" button.

 ![How_to_cancel_a_booking6](/assets/images/how_to_cancel_a_booking6.png)